Dave Willetts: Life and career

-For which he was nominated for Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.
+for which he was nominated for Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.

+In July 2011, he originated the role of Professor Callahan in the UK tour of Legally Blonde.
 In October 2014, he appeared as Father God in 'Love Beyond' at SSE Wembley Arena.
 Then in 2015, he appeared in 'Pure Imagination' at the St James Theatre, London in a musical based on the work by Leslie Bricusse.
 In 2017, he appeared as the White Rabbit in Wonderland, a new musical by Frank Wildhorn also starring Wendi Peters and Kerry Ellis.

+In 2023, Dave played the role of Sir George Dillingham in a West End revival of Aspects of Love at the Lyric Theatre.

 Discography

 Willetts has recorded several albums, mostly collections of songs from musicals.
 Including 'Once in a Lifetime', released just before his 60th birthday.
 He has performed on albums alongside Lesley Garrett, Clive Rowe and Claire Moore amongst others.
 Including appeared on 'Music And Songs From Aspects of Love/Phantom of the Opera' in 2008.